sergiodxa/remix-i18next/README.md

 };

 export let handle = {
-  // In the handle export, we scan add a i18n key with namespaces our route
+  // In the handle export, we can add a i18n key with namespaces our route
   // will need to load.
 This key can be a single string or an array of strings.
   // TIP: In most cases, you should set this to your defaultNS from your i18n config
   // or if you did not set one, set it to the i18next default namespace "translation"